UPDATED on July 27, 2021

 How to Watch the Tokyo Olympics

-The Tokyo Olympics opening ceremony begins on July 23 at 6:55 a.m.
+The Tokyo Olympics opening ceremony was on July 23 at 6:55 a.m.
 EDT (4 a.m.
 PDT).
+A replay of the opening ceremony is available on the streaming service Peacock.
 The closing ceremony is Aug.
 9.

 What channel are the Olympics on?

-You will need NBC to watch the opening and closing ceremonies of the Tokyo Olympics live.
+You will need NBC to watch the Tokyo Olympics live, including the closing ceremony.

 NBC also plans to have 7,000 hours of Olympic programming over the 17 days that the Games are expected to happen.